Ku Klux Klan members in United States politics: Clifford Walker

-Clifford Walker (D), (1877 – 1954) the Governor of Georgia, was revealed to be a Klan member by the press in 1924.
+Clifford Walker (D), (1877–1954) the Governor of Georgia, was revealed to be a Klan member by the press in 1924.

-Federal Judges
+Federal judges

 Elmer David Davies

-Elmer David Davies (D), a Federal Judge of the United States District Court for the Middle District of Tennessee, was a member of the KKK while at university.
+Elmer David Davies (D), a federal judge of the United States District Court for the Middle District of Tennessee, was briefly a member of the KKK while in law school in 1922.

-Statewide Officials
+Statewide officials

 Lee Cazort

-Lee Cazort (D), the Lieutenant Governor of Arkansas, was active in the Klan, and openly endorsed the Klan's platform.
+Lee Cazort (D), the Lieutenant Governor of Arkansas, was active in the Klan in 1920s, and openly endorsed the Klan's platform.